 The School may use and/or disclose personal information for the purpose of providing quality educational services.
 This will include, but is not limited, to the following:

-- in order to deliver and manage the students’ education at the School and satisfy the needs of parents, guardians and students;
+- in order to deliver and manage a students’ education at the School and satisfy the needs of parents, guardians and students;

 - to organise parent activities or assist the School societies in contacting you and in organising parent, student and School activities;